logo

 04:57 P.M.

-After choosing single motherhood through a sperm donor, I was sure I knew everything about my son's origins.
-But when we moved back to my hometown, the way my old friends stared at his features made my stomach drop.
+When my ex and I separated, I chose to become a single mother through sperm donation, so I was sure I knew where my son came from.
+But when we moved back to my hometown, the way my old friends stared at him made my stomach drop.

 Advertisement